Title IX LAWYERSServing students & Faculty nationwide

 One of the first questions we’re asked by students and parents who find themselves in the middle of a Title IX case is What's The Difference Between a Campus Title IX Case and a Criminal Case?
 Aren’t they the same thing?
 Although they might deal with the same...

-Dear Parents: As Title IX lawyers, every day we get calls from scared parents telling us that their child has been accused of misconduct while away at school or in need of filing a charge against another student at college for a serious policy violation.
+Dear Parents: As Title IX lawyers, we get calls every day from scared parents telling us that their child has been accused of misconduct while away at school or in need of filing a charge against another student at college for a serious policy violation.
 Often,...